 Good practices from the field

-During the stakeholder dialogue, experts identified a series of good practices of how to improve prevention and care of FGM and other types of GBV in humanitarian and crisis contexts.
+During the stakeholder dialogue, experts identified a series of good practices of how to improve prevention and care of Female Genital Mutilation and other types of GBV in humanitarian and crisis contexts.
 These good practices were taken from field experience and existing literature.
 They should be further explored, scaled up and invested in.

 In this article we have included a few examples, the full list, as well as references, can be found in the report.

 SOMALIA/SUDAN: Piloted in Somalia and Sudan, UNICEF developed the ‘Communities Care: Transforming Lives and Preventing Violence programme’, in response to the need to increase access to quality care and support services for sexual violence survivors.
 It also aims to develop and test effective strategies to prevent VAWG in conflict-affected settings.
 Through a community-based model (via ‘facilitated dialogue’), the programme presents an opportunity for positive change in social norms that can contribute to gender equality and decrease gender-based violence (GBV) and discrimination.

 The Global Media Campaign (GMC) trains religious leaders, activists and journalists, on how to use media to end FGM and supports them to broadcast to their own communities directly, in their own language, using their own words and amplify messages to end FGM.
 GMC carried out a survey which revealed more than 1 in 4 people who heard religious leaders denounce FGM, said that they would stop cutting their children.
 Similarly, as asylum seekers in refugee camps often gather in common areas to listen to their national radio stations, this presents a key opportunity to broadcast messages against FGM in humanitarian settings, right before the news when more people are listening, by buying airtime.